TL;DR (quick summary)

 For many oak species, yes.
 The cold period helps break dormancy and triggers germination.
 If you skip it, the acorn may just sit there and do nothing for months.

-For the first years, sure – especially if you use a deep pot to accommodate the taproot.
+For the first years, sure — especially with a deep pot to accommodate the taproot.
 Long term, oaks want to be in the ground with space to spread roots and branches.

 You’ll have a visible oak sapling within the first year.
-A proper small tree takes a few years, and a big, mature oak is a multi-decade thing.
-Growing oaks is definitely a patience hobby.
+A proper small tree takes a few years, and a big mature oak is a multi-decade thing.
+Growing oaks is a patience hobby.

 You can raise the seedling stage indoors, but oaks are outdoor trees.
 Long term they need lots of light, space and natural conditions that indoor environments rarely provide.